Create strong in-camera compositions.

 This course is also offered during our Summer/Fall Session, view here.

+Seeing photographically is what this week is all about, join us as we learn how to create strong compositions within the camera.
 We do not dwell on the equipment, software or editing.
 During this week we will discuss the visual, intellectual and intuitive elements, which go into creating a photograph.
-This course is open to anyone looking for new ways to see - from the novice to the seasoned pro.
+This course is open to anyone looking for new ways to see – from the novice to the seasoned pro.
 Each day we explore a single aspect of photographic vision in depth.

 Mornings begin with a review and critique of the previous day’s photographs, followed by lecture and discussions providing a basis for the day’s assignment and fieldwork.
 Experimentation is encouraged and participants are expected to stretch, explore and test new ideas.
 Failures and mistakes will be applauded.

 - The Camera Lens – Explore the lens’ ability to distort perspective, alter reality and isolate subjects through focus and depth-of-field.